• Home

 As always there will be a cozy area, where children can unleash their creativity through playing fun games together, making puzzles and drawing to their heart's content!

-They will also be able to explore the traditional Japanese paper folding technique known as origami, whereby they can create a plethora of different sculptures of any imaginable thing.
+They will be able to explore the traditional Japanese paper folding technique known as origami, whereby they can create a plethora of different sculptures of any imaginable thing.
 The frogs and the cranes are especially popular.

 So please bring your children to this area for them to enjoy some cozy creativity with each other!